-Students are expected to attend school every day for the whole day (8.45am until 3.00pm).
-Students whose attendance falls below 95% will be interviewed by a member of the Senior Leadership Team.
+Students are expected to attend school every day for the whole day (8.45am until atleast 3.00pm).
+Students whose attendance falls below 95% will be interviewed by the head of Sixth Form.

 Although Sixth Formers are expected to work very independently, we never underestimate the important role parents and carers continue to play in the academic success of their children.
 The homework may be harder than it was in Year 11, but that does not mean you won't be wanting to continue doing everything you possibly can to support them.